QazmoQwerty/simple-settings-daemon/README.md

     help          - Show this help message and exit. quit          - Ask ssettingsd to suicide.

+rule commands:
+    rule KEY int          - Allow only integers for KEY rule KEY int-positive - Allow only positive integers for KEY rule KEY int-negative - Allow only negative integers for KEY rule KEY values VALUE1[,...] - Allow only specific values for KEY (case sensitive!)

 hook commands:
     hook new KEY EXEC - Create a new hook (EXEC) for KEY. hook reset KEY    - Remove all hook for KEY.